After-Shock/Cloudbox-wiki/Jackett.md

 1. When adding indexers into [[Sonarr|Sonarr#jackett]]/[[Radarr|Radarr#jackett]], you will need:

+    1. Indexer's Torznab Feed.

-    1. To copy the indexer link by clicking on "Copy Torznab Feed".
+         - Copy this by clicking on "Copy Torznab Feed" button next to the Indexer.
 You will need to Replace `https` with `http` and replace `jackett.yourdomain.com` with `jackett:8080`.

-    1. The "API Key" at the top.
+    1. Jacket API Key